-Data journalism lesson with crime stats: Parsing close-call numbers and producing valid stories
+Data journalism lesson with crime stats: Parsing close-call numbers

 Was Oakland the nation’s most dangerous city in 2013?
 Or was it Oakland and Flint?
 What is a valid distinction, statistically speaking?
 We show the uses of a “confidence interval.”

 Journalists love rankings and lists, especially when they involve public data that show how certain states, cities, zip codes or neighborhoods compare against one another.
 But when journalists select angles, write leads and craft headlines, inevitably some amount of nuance — and potentially truth — gets left behind in the act of compression.

 When the weight of the data is overwhelmingly in one direction or another, the “story” can almost write itself, and accurately.
 For example, let’s say a researcher finds that 74 percent of U.S. transportation fatalities take place on highways, and of those, 10 percent are motorcycle riders.
 Here, writing a lead and headline are relatively direct, and likely to be reflective of what the data are saying.

 But what about cases where there’s less clarity in the data — how do we weigh significance and make close calls?
 Below is a simple example of data journalism with a few straightforward statistical techniques that can help reporters and editors make more accurate decisions when there is some ambiguity — and a borderline “call” — inherent in the numbers.